Numerical weather prediction: Wildfire modeling

 On a molecular scale, there are two main competing reaction processes involved in the degradation of cellulose, or wood fuels, in wildfires.
 When there is a low amount of moisture in a cellulose fiber, volatilization of the fuel occurs; this process will generate intermediate gaseous products that will ultimately be the source of combustion.
 When moisture is present—or when enough heat is being carried away from the fiber, charring occurs.
 The chemical kinetics of both reactions indicate that there is a point at which the level of moisture is low enough—and/or heating rates high enough—for combustion processes to become self-sufficient.
 Consequently, changes in wind speed, direction, moisture, temperature, or lapse rate at different levels of the atmosphere can have a significant impact on the behavior and growth of a wildfire.
 Since the wildfire acts as a heat source to the atmospheric flow, the wildfire can modify local advection patterns, introducing a feedback loop between the fire and the atmosphere.

 A simplified two-dimensional model for the spread of wildfires that used convection to represent the effects of wind and terrain, as well as radiative heat transfer as the dominant method of heat transport led to reaction–diffusion systems of partial differential equations.
 More complex models join numerical weather models or computational fluid dynamics models with a wildfire component which allow the feedback effects between the fire and the atmosphere to be estimated.
 The additional complexity in the latter class of models translates to a corresponding increase in their computer power requirements.
 In fact, a full three-dimensional treatment of combustion via direct numerical simulation at scales relevant for atmospheric modeling is not currently practical because of the excessive computational cost such a simulation would require.
 Numerical weather models have limited forecast skill at spatial resolutions under 1 km, forcing complex wildfire models to parameterize the fire in order to calculate how the winds will be modified locally by the wildfire, and to use those modified winds to determine the rate at which the fire will spread locally.

+Public access to model outputs

+Outputs from numerical weather prediction models are distributed through meteorological agencies and public-facing weather services.
+Interactive platforms allow users to visualize forecasts generated by multiple models.
+Examples include Windy, Meteoblue or Ventusky.

+These platforms combine data from global and regional forecast models with interactive maps and additional weather information.